connervieira/Assassin/README.md

 ## Description

-Assassin is designed to be the ultimate copilot for driving in the digital world.
+Assassin is an off-grid digital copilot for driving in the technological world.
 At a basic level, Assassin operates like an extension of your dashboard, showing information like your speed, position, altitude, and other relevant information.
 However, it goes far beyond a typical information display.
 Assassin is a highly customizable platform for building the ultimate digital defense system.
 As you drive, Assassin interfaces with different sensors and devices to constantly attempt to detect and mitigate a plethora of modern threats to safety, security, and privacy.

 ### Telemetry Logging